-The Åland islands are perfect for exploring by bike.
-The scenery is lovely, the roads are flat and there is hardly any traffic.
-There are bridges and small ferries to take you from one island to the next.
+The Åland islands are perfect for cycling – the roads are flat, there is hardly any traffic, with bridges and ferries connecting picturesque islands to each other.

 Ten thousand years ago the land began to rise from the sea bed, gradually giving birth to thousands of islands now known as Åland.
 With most of them uninhabited, it doesn’t take long to feel a sense of freedom on a cycling tour of the islands.